 Increase our customer base by x users.
 Sell y products by the end of the financial year.
 Reduce costs by z.

 Targets are easy.
-They’re tangible and they directly translate to the bottom line.
+They’re tangible, and they directly translate to the bottom line.
 It’s fair, with everyone measured equally, and there’s little room for misinterpretation.
 The numbers don’t lie!
-At the end of the day, it’s the results that matter.
+It’s the results that matter.
 Or is it?

 Results do matter, of course.

 However, I’ve found that I get much better results when I focus on the behaviours more than the targets.
-When the desired behaviours – like responsibility, communication, and trust – are reinforced, suddenly the results are a natural outcome.
-More often than not, hard targets are exceeded as a result.
+When the desired behaviours – like responsibility, communication, and trust – are reinforced, suddenly, the results are a natural outcome.
+More often than not, challenging targets are exceeded as a result.

 How exactly do you measure and reward responsibility?
-How do you rate trust that doesn’t seem as if it is biased depending on how likeable you are?
+How do you rate trust that doesn’t seem biased, depending on how likeable you are?
 Or how do you quantify good communication?

-Admittedly, it’s much harder and more complex to reward behaviours than results.
-That’s part of the reason why targets are used as a performance measure.
-It takes much more thought and attention to measure values than simply pulling a few reports from a system.
+Admittedly, it’s much more complicated to reward behaviours than results.
+That’s part of why targets are used as a performance measure.
+Measuring values takes much more thought and attention than simply pulling a few reports from a system.

-Most people want to be good and exceed expectations, it’s just that they don’t always know what the organization is looking for.
-So tell them.
-Everyday.
-Make recognizing desired behaviours part of the company culture.
+Most people want to be good and exceed expectations; it’s just that they don’t always know what the organization is looking for.
+So tell them every day.
+Recognizing desired behaviours should be part of the company culture.

 3. Reinforce the change

-For change to stick, simply deciding that something is a good idea and doing it once isn’t good enough.
+Deciding something is a good idea is key for change to stick, and doing it once isn’t good enough.
 Reinforcement is key.
-Essentially you are building new habits and that takes time and repetition.
+Essentially, you are building new habits, which takes time and repetition.

 Consciously practice the new employee recognition model actively until it becomes a habit.
 Constantly remind employees to recognize their peers until it becomes ingrained in the culture.